 olafur eliasson: art is real

-Olafur Eliasson is a rare artist, an artist who has worked in almost every medium imaginable, every medium that is, except the traditional.
-He's built pavilions, waterfalls, ice sculptures, bridges, concert halls, created suns and rainbows, used rivers and fields and glaciers as the sites of his works, he's created lamps for Louis Vuitton's stores as well as cheap solar powered lights designed for use in developing countries.
-He's won as many architectural prizes as he has plaudits in the art world, he's an artist who's socially engaged in a way that stretches out beyond mere platitude and gesture, and, maybe even rarer in a cynical 21st century, he's an artist who still believes in the positive possibilities of art to transform the world for the better.
+Olafur Eliasson is a rare artist, an artist who has worked in almost every medium imaginable -- every medium that is, except the traditional.
+He's built pavilions, waterfalls, ice sculptures, bridges, concert halls, created suns and rainbows, used rivers and fields and glaciers as the sites of his works.
+He's created lamps for Louis Vuitton's stores as well as cheap solar powered lights designed for use in developing countries; he's won as many architectural prizes as he has plaudits in the art world.
+He's an artist who's socially engaged in a way that stretches out beyond mere platitude and gesture, and, maybe even rarer in a cynical 21st century, he's an artist who still believes in the positive possibilities of art to transform the world for the better.

-Case in point; when we last spoke, he'd just moved 100 tonnes of ice he found floating in the sea off the coast of Greenland and placed them in a public square in Copenhagen.
-It was part climate change protest, part experiment in human interaction, seeing how people related to the ice, turning the abstract idea of climate change into something concrete, 100 tonnes being the amount of ice melting every second.
+Case in point: when we last spoke, he'd just moved 100 tons of ice he found floating in the sea off the coast of Greenland and placed them in a public square in Copenhagen.
+It was part climate change protest, part experiment in human interaction, seeing how people related to the ice, turning the abstract idea of climate change into something concrete, 100 tons being the amount of ice melting every second.
 As a project it is indicative of his approach to art making, the way his art finds forms in creating and distorting space and perception to see how humanity interacts with itself when our boundaries are changed.

 Equally, as we arranged to speak this time, ostensibly to discuss a new book he's released, Unspoken Spaces, he'd just got back to his hometown of Copenhagen from Vienna.
-He'd been there working on a project called Green Light, a series of workshops running until June that aims to champion the integration of refugees in society, through language courses and workshops.
+He'd been there working on a project called Green Light, a series running until June that aims to champion the integration of refugees in society, through language courses and workshops.

-Green Light coincided with an only slightly more traditional display of Olafur's work in the Austrian capital's Winter Palace, Baroque Baroque, that married the artist's works with those of the Baroque era of the Palace itself.
-A startling marriage of, on the surface, two vastly different aesthetics.
+Green Light coincided with an only slightly more traditional display of Olafur's work in the Austrian capital's Winter Palace, Baroque Baroque, that married the artist's works with those of the Baroque era of the Palace itself -- a startling marriage of, on the surface, two vastly different aesthetics.
 But it shows how effortlessly Olafur's works slips between modes and forms; from trad art world retrospective to activism, and equally, in being able to do so, how this most contemporary of contemporary artists is more in tune with an older sensibility of artistic creation than you might otherwise of thought.
 But what really stands out is the fact that this most contemporary of artist is so happy to exist outside of the art world.

 It's something underlined by the book, Unspoken Spaces, which collects and documents 20 years of projects that have existed outside of the boundaries of the gallery.
-Lovingly collated and collected together and documented, many projects receiving this treatment for the first time.
+Lovingly collated and documented, many projects are receiving this treatment for the first time.
 The book also marks 20 years since Olafur moved from Copenhagen to Berlin to start his studio, a forum for artists, activists, and architects to come together.
 The book is credited to them, to Studio Olafur Eliasson, not just the artist himself.